linkerd/website/linkerd.io/content/2/tasks/automatically-rotating-control-plane-tls-credentials.md

    --namespace=linkerd
 ```

+For a longer-lived trust anchor certificate, pass the `--not-after` argument
+to the step command with the desired value (e.g. `--not-after=87600h`).

 #### Create an Issuer referencing the secret

 With the Secret in place, we can create a cert-manager "Issuer" resource that